-I wish to sincerely express my special appreciation to the people who played a major role in development of Mathematics teaching Methods and Practice syllabus in SME option.
+I wish to sincerely express my special appreciation to the people who played a major role in development of Mathematics syllabus in ECLPE option.
 It would not have been successful without the support from different education stakeholders.

-.
 My thanks first go to the leadership of UR-CE who started the review of the TTC curriculum in 2015.